AUSrKrip/AUSr_Bot-Commands/README.md

 🤖 Node.js-Powered Twitch Bot 🎮

-If you'd like to have this bot in your channel, feel free to send me a DM on Discord: https://discordapp.com/invite/QUkEEvb
+If you'd like to have this bot in your channel, feel free to send AUSr_Krip DM on Discord: https://discordapp.com/invite/QUkEEvb

 ## Commands